Training Volume on a Cut — guide

 Volume Distribution Across the Week

 Maintaining training frequency (how many times per week each muscle group is trained) is more important than maintaining total volume.
-Spreading 12 sets across 3 sessions is generally superior to doing all 12 in one session from a muscle protein synthesis perspective.
+Lasevicius et al. (2019) demonstrated frequency equivalence at matched volume — spreading 12 sets across 3 sessions is biomechanically indistinguishable from 12 sets across 2 sessions, but the per-session fatigue is lower.

 If you reduce volume, reduce it by cutting sets per session — not by removing entire training days.